 - What assets do you currently have to cover these needs?
 Do you have group term insurance through your employer?
 Assets your family can liquidate?

-Life insurance can be your financial planning solution for many blended family scenarios.
+Life insurance can play an essential role in estate planning for many blended family scenarios.

 Life Insurance for Blended Families